 Chicago House’s Employment Services Program provides training, career counseling, and mentorship to assist individuals in achieving financial independence and autonomy by working with clients to eliminate the barriers that have prevented them from entering or reentering the workforce.

 The Employment Program services are free of charge.
 We are currently recruiting individuals who are unemployed and/or underemployed.

-2) Documented disability with a functional limitation
+3) Documented functional limitation

 Career Specialist Support

 Employment Services participants are assigned a Career Specialist (CS) to help with setting goals and objectives.
 A Career Specialist is a career-focused counselor, who provides one-on-one guidance both before and after a participant gets a job.
 Participants are expected to meet with their CS one hour per week while unemployed.

 The mission of TransWorks is to advance employment and work opportunities for transgender and gender nonconforming individuals.
 TransWorks provides a one-time 5-day workshop, career coaching, and mentorship.

 iMove 4ward Workshop

 We highly recommend that participants complete our comprehensive and intensive 3-day job-readiness training, as doing so greatly improves employment outcomes.
 Topics discussed include self-awareness, self-esteem, communication, career planning, conflict resolution, anger management and self-care, goal setting, and interview skills.